BenLangmead/bowtie2/MANUAL.markdown

 runs multithreaded.
 The [`-p/--threads`] argument to `bowtie2-build` will be ignored when libsais is compiled without OpenMP support.

-Finally, building the build executable:
+Finally, building the bowtie2-build executable:

 * with OpenMP support -- `[g]make bowtie2-build-s USE_SAIS_OPENMP=1`
 * without OpenMP support -- `[g]make bowtie2-build-s USE_SAIS=1`

 ### Building with CMake ###

 To build Bowtie2 with SRA and libsais support issue the following command:

 * `cmake . -D USE_SRA=1 -D USE_SAIS=1 && cmake --build .`

 CMake will take care of building and linking against the specified dependencies.